ikrima/gamedevguide/contents/guides/ue4guide/performance-optimization/tolva-tool/Tolva Perf Analyzer Mode.md

    - r.DumpDrawListStats

 1. Occlusion/Visibility Culling:

-   a.
-Use:
+   - Use:
      - stat initviews - Displays information on how long visibility culling took and how effective it was.
 Visible section count is the single most important stat with respect to rendering thread performance, and that is dominated by Visible Static Mesh Elements under STAT INITVIEWS, but Visible Dynamic Primitives also factors in

-   b.
-FIX:
+   - FIX
      - show Bounds
      - DumpVisibleActors
      - r.VisualizeOccludedPrimitives
      - showflag.visualizeculling
      - show bounds

 1. Check if driver overhead is cause
    - stat d3d11rhi